yannickycpan/oxford-engs-AIML-cwm/index.md

 ### Attendance

 1. Attendance is **mandatory** unless there are very special reasons.
-Any absences will be reported to the student office.
+Any absences will be approved by the student office.

 2. At the end of each day, before leaving, please make sure that you sign the attendance sheet.